Not My Job: Keegan-Michael Key Of 'Key & Peele' Gets Quizzed On Peels

-KEY: I did a couple of times.
-I certainly did two or three times until, you know, until we parted.
+KEEGAN-MICHAEL KEY: I did a couple of times.
+I certainly did two or three times, you know, until we parted.

 SAGAL: When - I want - you became really fantastically well-known for "Key & Peele."
-And you - I mean, it was amazing 'cause I was like, oh, yeah, Keegan-Michael Key.
-I know him.
 And the next thing I know, you were on the cover of, I think, Time Magazine.

 KEY: Yes, that was crazy.
 I was not expecting - we were not expecting that, that we got to be on the cover of Time for the - some essay we wrote.
 We also were on the cover of Time for the 100 Most Influential People in the World or something in 2014.
 It was crazy.